Start Small to get Organized using these simple and easy tips and ideas.

 Donate 12 Things – Search for 12 things in your home that are still in good condition but that you no longer want or use.
 Donate them to a friend who you know could use them or to your local charity.

 Remove 10 Items from your Closet – Take 10 things from your closet that no longer fit or are worn out.
-Donate the things that no longer fit and toss the things that are worn out.
+Donate the things that no longer fit and toss the things that are worn out or turn them into rags.

 Remove Purchases from Bags – This might seem like an obvious task but you don’t know how many homes I’ve gone into where they still have purchases in bags a month later.
 Place items where they belong so you know what you have and don’t duplicate purchases.

-It’s amazing what an improvement doing these few things will have in the look of your house.
-Join my tomorrow for the next post in the series.
+It’s amazing what an improvement doing these few steps will have in the look of your house.
+I think you’ll be pleasantly surprised with how your home looks and feels.